-\$6,250 per month retirement benefit
+\$2,750 per month retirement benefit

-This example provides an estimate of a retirement benefit paid after a 20-year career in the plan.
+This example provides an estimate of a retirement benefit paid after a 25-year career in the plan assuming retirement at age 55 or older.
 Assumptions are made for illustrative purposes only.

-Plan Benefits

-Beneficiary and Survivor Benefits
+Plan Benefits Beneficiary and Survivor Options

-The Judges Plan provides automatic survivor benefits for your spouse and dependent children upon your death.
-If you have no spouse or dependent children, your estate will receive a lump sum payment of your contributions to the plan plus interest.
-You may name a beneficiary if you prefer that a specific individual, institution or trust receives the money.
+The Correctional Plan provides automatic survivor benefits for your spouse and dependent children upon your death.
+If you have no spouse, dependent children or are not vested at the time of death, a lump sum payment of your contributions to the plan plus interest will be paid as defined in law.

+You may name a beneficiary if you prefer that a specific individual, institution, or trust receives the money.
 To learn more about beneficiary and survivor options:

-Go online to: www.msrs.state.mn.us/judges-plan
+Go online to:

+www.msrs.state.mn.us/beneficiary-survivors-correctional